-- The NAFLD Research Center brings together multiple specialists from the UC San Diego and elsewhere.
+- The NAFLD Research Center brings together multiple specialists from UCSD and elsewhere.
 This Center will include the efforts of UCSD-SRC investigators, Drs.
 Rohit Loomba, David A. Brenner, Michael Karin, and Robert H. Tukey.

 - San Diego is home to 41 of the most influential researchers in the world (annual Thomson Reuters report).
 Drs.
 Michael Karin, Julian Schroeder, and Roger Tsien.